City Guide: Stockholm

 SEE: Fun for Every Season

-Spread out on 14 islands, with over 30,000 more in the surrounding archipelago, Stockholm lays out a seductive smorgasbord of activity timed to the seasons.
+Spread out over 14 islands, with over 30,000 more in the surrounding archipelago, Stockholm lays out a seductive smorgasbord of activity timed to the seasons.

 • Vasa Museum: The Vasa is a 17th-century warship that sunk as soon as it was launched in 1628.
 She sat at the bottom of the harbor for more than 300 years until crews excavated and meticulously rebuilt the ship.
 The Vasa Museum, which itself has been under renovation and will re-open on May 1, is simply one of the most uniquely-Stockholm experiences there is.
 You’ll always remember the Vasa.
 (Galärvarvsvägen 14; vasamuseet.se/sv)